yoctoproject/poky/documentation/overview-manual/overview-manual-development-environment.rst

    Git commands unless you have a ``.git`` repository.

--  *git clone:* Creates a local clone of a Git repository that is on equal footing with a fellow developer’s Git repository or an upstream repository.
+-  *git clone:* Creates a local clone of a Git repository that is on equal footing with a fellow developer's Git repository or an upstream repository.

 -  *git add:* Locally stages updated file contents to the index that